iande/pubkeys/README.md

 ## Verifying

 Verifying `ian.eccles@gmail.com.asc` should require nothing more than a GPG suite and this repo.
-Import the key, then verify tag 1.0 of this repository:
+Import the key, then verify tag `gmail` of this repository:

-    git tag -v 1.0
+    git tag -v gmail

 You may need to fetch the tag from github first, but if all goes well you should see something like this: